Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Proof of Correctness for HotStuff

 Case 4: When $qc^*.view == qc'.view$.
 Two $QC$s pointing to two different blocks cannot be the same.

 Case 5: When $qc^*.view > qc'.view$ We know that $qc'$ has been built from $n-f$ replica votes that have seen the $qc$.
-Therefore, the $qc$ is the $highQC$ for $n-f$ replicas of which at least $f+1$ are honest.
+Therefore, the $qc$ is the $highQC$ for $n-f$ replicas of which at least $f+1$ are correct.
 Hence, when the primary collect $n-f$ $\eta$ messages (\textsc{NEWVIEW}) during view change at least one of $\eta$ will contain $qc$ or a $QC$ that extends the $qc$ (based on Lemma \ref{lemma:PrepareQC-Block-extension}).
-Therefore $qc^*$ that does not extend $qc$ will not be formed.
+Therefore, $qc^*$ that does not extend $qc$ will not be formed.
 Hence, our assumption is proved to be false.
-Therefore, if a block is committed by a replica $i$ at height $h$ then no other block can be committed at the height $h$.
+Therefore, if a block is committed by a correct replica $i$, then no other conflicting block can be committed by any other correct replica.

 \end{proof}